Ensembl/ensembl-otter/scripts/ReadMe.txt

 line near top so that OTTER_HOME points to the directory where you expanded the otterlace client (ie: the one this ReadMe.txt file is in).

+Otterlace makes use of other code (Zircon and the Hum::* modules) which have not been published.
+Please contact us if you need them.

 You will almost certainly need to install some perl modules from CPAN before otterlace will compile.
 Some of these CPAN modules will be provided as optional components by most Linux distributions, so try your package manager